 - All immovable properties are not tangible.
-There are intangible immovable property too.
+There are intangible immovable properties too.
 A certain immovable property may itself be tangible but certain rights or interest 'in' such immovable property may be intangible.
 For eg., where a tenant has right to let-out the property to a sub-tenant, that right or interest that the tenant has 'in' the property is an intangible immovable property. - Standing timber, growing crops or grass are EXCLUDED from the interpretation clause in Transfer of Property Act from the scope of 'immovable property'.
 But, section 2(52) of CGST Act includes 'growing crops, grass and things attached to or forming part of the land which are agreed to be severed before supply or under a contract of supply' within the definition of 'goods'.
-This needs to be reconciled as follows: - o Landowner selling fruits grown in his own land is selling fruits.
-Landowner allowing a fruit-seller to enter and extract fruits grown by the landowner is also a case sale of BAOL which is goods (fruits) in this case.
-Landowner who allows this fruit-seller for the next 5 years to enter and extract fruits that would be grown is a case of sale of 'rights to BAOL' which is service (fruits-in-future) in this case. - Fruit-seller can retain the 5 year contract and make annual payments towards supply of services by landowner.
-Or, the fruit-seller may sub-license or transfer the 'rights to BAOL' (refer earlier discussion about 'rights' and 'rights to rights').
-Please note, goods (fruits being BAOL) are exempt from GST but services (fruits-in-future being "rights to BAOL") are not exempt from GST. - Growing crops is included in definition of 'goods' but the key phrase in this definition is "which are agreed to be severed".
-Where there is an agreement to 'severe' the BAOL, then even though it is still growing, it is goods that are 'agreed to be supplied' which is taxable (Shantabai v.
+This needs to be reconciled as follows: - o Landowner selling fruits grown in his own land.
+Landowner allowing a fruit-seller to enter and pluck fruits grown by the landowner is also a case of sale of 'benefits arising' from land which is goods (fruits) in this case.
+Landowner who allows this fruit-seller for the next 5 years to enter and harvest fruits that would be grown is a case of sale of 'rights to BAOL' which is service (fruits-in-future) in this case. - Fruit-seller can retain the 5 year contract and make annual payments towards supply of services by the landowner or he may sub-license or transfer the 'rights to those benefits' that have not yet arisen from land and are agreed (by parties) to arise in future years (refer earlier discussion about 'rights' and 'rights to rights').
+Note that goods (fruits being 'benefits to arise') are exempt from GST but services (fruits-in-future being "rights to BAOL") are not exempt from GST. - Growing crops is included in the definition of 'goods' but the key phrase in this definition is "which are agreed to be severed".
+Where there is an agreement to 'severe' the benefits that have arisen in the process, fully from land, then even though it is still growing, it is goods that are 'agreed to be supplied' which is taxable (Shantabai v.
 State of Bombay AIR 1958 SC 532). - o Standing crop is crop that is no longer growing and is now fit for harvesting.
-So, growing crop is clearly goods if it is included in any transaction.
-For eg., a 100 acre land with silver oak trees is given on 5-year lease, it is a case of lease of land if the condition is to return that land 'in original condition' with all those trees.
-But, if that lease is given for 6-months with the condition to return of land only, then obviously it is a case of sale of trees and the consideration is paid for felling those trees and taking them away (Mahabir Prasad v.
-Enayat Elahi AIR 1951 All 608). - Given that BAOL may be movable property (taxable as goods) or immovable property (taxable as services), 'rights to BAOL' will always be immovable property (taxable as services).
+Therefore, growing crop is clearly goods if it is included in any transaction.
+For eg., where a 100 acre land with silver oak trees is given on 5-year lease, it will be a case of lease of land if the condition is to return that land 'in original condition' with all those trees.
+But, if that lease is given for 6-months with the condition to return the land only, then obviously it is a case of sale of trees and the consideration is paid for felling those trees and taking them away (Mahabir Prasad v.
+Enayat Elahi AIR 1951 All 608). - Given that 'benefits that have already arisen' from land may be movable property (taxable as goods) or immovable property (taxable as services), 'rights to benefits arising out of land' will always be immovable property (taxable as services).
 Sufficient to mention concept of 'profit a prendre' that is understood under Indian Easements Act, 1882 which is a also called 'right of taking' something from the land.
-Please note that fruits are BAOL but the 'right to BAOL' with the permission to continuously take away fruits-in-future (Anand Behara v.
+It may be noted that fruits are 'benefits arising' from land but the 'right to future benefits' (yet to arise from land) with the permission to continuously take away fruits-in-future (Anand Behara v.
 State of Orissa AIR 1956 SC 17).